shannon-lab/zapdos/doc/content/source/materials/ElectronTransportCoefficients.md

 `ElectronTransportCoefficients` defines the transport and material properties of electrons and the electron mean energy density.
 The following are the properties and naming scheme that `ElectronTransportCoefficients` provides:

 - electron mass, labeled as `massem`,
-- electron and electron mean energy density charge, labeled as `sgnem` and `sgnmean_en`,
+- electron and electron mean energy density charge sign, labeled as `sgnem` and `sgnmean_en`,
 - electron and electron mean energy density mobility coefficient, labeled as `muem` and `mumean_en`,
 - electron and electron mean energy density diffusion coefficient, labeled as `diffem` and `diffmean_en`,